LED Lights for Basketball Courts

 Where Should You Place Lights Around the Perimeter of an Outdoor Court?

-Every court is different, and every court has their own requirements.
+Every court is different, and every court has its own requirements.
 Creating a lighting plan removes all the risk and guesswork from this process.
-We can suggest pole locations, or use your existing poles and find the best light that will give you the best results
+We can suggest pole locations.
+Or use your existing poles and find the best light that will give you the best results.
+If you need poles we can also supply poles for your basketball court or any sport court

 Should I Install a Safety Cable for Lights Hung Over a Basketball Court?